-Business Adminis stration Minor Requirements SH
+Business Administration Minor Requirements SH

-BUSINESS ADMINI BUSINESS ADMINISTRATION CORE
+BUSINESS ADMINI STRATION CORE

-BA101 Introduction to Business 3
+BA 101 Introduction to Business 3

-BA212 Financial Accounting 3
+BA 212 Financial Accounting 3

-BA222 Macroeconomic Concepts 3
+BA 222 Macroeconomic Concepts 3

+COKER.EDU BUSINESS ADMINISTRATION 119

 BUSINESS ADMINISTRATION ELECTIVES FROM:

-BA213 Managerial Accounting
+BA 213 Managerial Accounting

-BA223 Microeconomic Concepts
+BA 223 Microeconomic Concepts

-BA320 Financial Management 0
+BA 320 Financial Management

-BA330 Principles of Marketing 9
+BA 330 Principles of Marketing 9

-BA340 Principles of Management
+BA 340 Principles of Management 9

-BA341 Legal Environment in Business
+BA 341 Legal Environment in Business

+BA 371 Sport Management

+BA 372 Sport Marketing

 TOTAL 18

-Official admission to the Coker College Department of Business Administration is required to enroll in any upper-division course (300-level or above).
-To be admitted to the Coker College Business Administration Program, a student must:
+Official admission to the Bachelor of Arts or Minor in Business Administration is required to enroll in any upper-division course (300-level or above).
+To be admitted to the major or minor, a student must:

-- Be officially admitted to Coker College. - Complete an official declaration of major form indicating the major that the student intends to pursue. - Have completed at least 42 semester hours of college level credit, including a minimum of 12 semester hours at Coker College. - Have completed all of the following preparatory courses (or their transfer equivalents) with a minimum grade of 2.0 in each of the following courses if a major:
+- · Be officially admitted to Coker College. - Complete an official declaration of major form indicating the major that the student intends to pursue. - Have completed at least 42 semester hours of college level credit, including a minimum of 12 semester hours at Coker College. - Have completed all of the following preparatory courses (or their transfer equivalents) with a minimum grade of 2.0 in each of the following courses if a major:

-BA101 Introduction to Business
+BA 101 Introduction to Business

-BA212 Financial Accounting
+BA 212 Financial Accounting

-BA213 Managerial Accounting
+BA 213 Managerial Accounting

-BA222 Principles of Economics: Macroeconomic Concepts
+BA 222 Principles of Economics: Macroeconomic Concepts

-BA223 Principles of Economics: Microeconomic Concepts
+BA 223 Principles of Economics: Microeconomic Concepts

-MAT203 Elementary Statistics
+MAT 203 Elementary Statistics